kostich/semafor/README.md

 ##Installation
   * Clone this repo,
   * cd into the directory where you cloned this repo,
-  * issue command `sudo make install` to install it.
+  * issue the command `sudo make install` to install it.

 ##Usage
 After doing this, you can start Semafor by:
   * Searching for Semafor or Семафор in Gnome Overview (if using Gnome Shell),
   * executing command `semafor` in the Terminal,
   * executing command `/usr/share/semafor/semafor.py` in the Terminal.

+If you wish to run it locally, without installing it to your system /usr, you can do that by first generating the translations with `make translations` and then by executing `./semafor.py` while in the directory where you cloned the code.

 After staring it up for the first time, you'll receive an error about missing question database.